ill13/Notes/Adding drivers to a win10 image with PowerShell.md

 Dism /Split-Image /ImageFile:C:\iso\sources\install.wim /SWMFile:C:\iso\sources\install.swm /FileSize:3999
 ```

+Go back into the ```C:\iso\sources\``` folder and move/delete *install.wim* to somewhere else; you won't need it for this tutorial

 Are you using the "Deployment Tools Command Prompt" found in the start menu?
+If you aren't, *oscdimg* will fail

 ```cmd
 oscdimg -n -m -bc:\iso\boot\etfsboot.com C:\iso C:\img_win10_20H2.iso